BenjaminDaBirb/Apollyon-Universal-Modloader/README.md

 # Apollyon-Universal-Modloader
 *A fast, and easy to use modloader for any Unity Game!
-Compatible With Harmony and Unity's API!*
+Uses Harmony as modding API and is compatible with the Unity's API!*

 # How-to-Install
 Dependencies :-